lftroq/BeatingHeart/README.md

 # BeatingHeart
-Thing that I made in leisure
+Thing that I made in leisure, a simple beating heart using HTML and CSS.